Spacemin8/My-Portfolio/content/featured/MarkedUp/index.md

   - AWS
 ---

+- This project was developed with Next.js.
-Excellent project for Building designer
+- This is excellent project for Building designer.